 Poland's electricity grid is sub-divided into transmission grids (maximum voltage) and distribution grids (high, medium and low voltage).
 Polish transmission system operator (TSO) has over 100 high voltage substations.
 The number of electricity consumers in the country exceeds 17 million.

 The Polish grid infrastructure needs serious amounts of investments to modernize transmission lines, some of which are in a poor condition.
-According to estimations of the Energy Brainpool, the Polish market is facing big challenges considering the security of power supply.
+According to estimations of Energy Brainpool, the Polish market is facing big challenges considering the security of the power supply.
 If there will be no changes in the electricity system, the supply side will not cover the power demand shortly already.

 CLIMATE AND ENERGY POLICIES

 GHG emissions in Poland decreased strongly by 37% in the period 1990-2002, but after 2002 emissions grew by 3% to 2015.
 Poland has a growth target of 14% for the 2005-2020 period under the Effort Sharing Decision (ESD), and it is on track to reach this target because the actual emission increase is lower than expected in the ESD target.